praawt/developers/book/tutorials/how-to-retrieve-inventory.md

-# How to retrieve inventory
+# How to query inventory listings

 In this tutorial, you will learn how to obtain offerings published in Winding Tree ecosystem.